jdowning/puppet-awscli/README.md

 }
 ```

-Finally, if you'd like to use a different profile name,
-you can specify profile_name directly as a parameter.
-Note that this is
+Finally, if you'd like to use a different profile name, you can specify profile_name directly as a parameter.
+You can read more in the [aws-cli docs](http://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-started.html#cli-multiple-profiles).
+(Note that this is
-a potentially breaking change if you depended on the `$title` for this
+a potentially breaking change if you depended on the `$title` for this previously):
-previously:

 ```
 awscli::profile { 'myprofile5':